SimonQS/SMN/README.md

 ### Overview
-This repo contains an example implementation of the Simplified Multi-hop Attention Network (SMN) model, described in the paper [Deep Overlapping Community Search via Subspace Embedding].
+This repo contains an example implementation of the Simplified Multi-hop Attention Network (SMN) model, described in the paper Deep Overlapping Community Search via Subspace Embedding.

 A Simplified Multi-hop Attention Network (SMN) is proposed, accompanied by sparse subspace embedding techniques.
 SMN is the first study of deep overlapping community search.